 - Features – 3 Large Pools, Private Pool Bar, Hot tubs

 We would probably not choose Aria because of the pool, it isn’t that great, but the hotel itself is very elegant and refined and is right up there as one of our favorites.
-Having a very good pool certainly helps with that appeal, it’s not something to rave about but if your trip is to include a good number of hours relaxing by the water then the Aria’s pool is a very nice place to be.
-Drinks are expensive but no different to most Vegas pools Beers are $8 or $35 for 5 and Cocktails $18 for a 16oz or $28 for a 32oz.
+Having a very good pool certainly helps with that appeal, it’s not something to rave about but if your trip is to include a good number of hours relaxing by the water then Aria’s pool is a very nice place to be.
+Drinks are expensive but no different to most Vegas pools Beers are $10 and Cocktails are $20 for a 16oz.

 5 – MGM Grand Pool and Wet Republic Ultra Pool